selloween/selloween.eu/content/post/receive-email-notifications-in-keycloak.md

 ## Directory structure

 1. Create a project directory and name it as your liking.
-2. Create a sub-directory and name it `log`.This will be the directory the script will write our `timestamp.log` file.
+2. Create a sub-directory and name it `log`.
+This will be the directory the script will write to our `timestamp.log` file.
-3. Create a file named `environment.yml`.
-Conda will list our dependencies here.
-4. Create Python file and name it `notifier.py`.
+3. Create Python file and name it `notifier.py`.
 This file will contain our source code.
-5. Create a file named `run.sh`.
+4. Create a file named `run.sh`.
 This file will export necessary environment variables and run the notifier Python script.

 The directory structure should look like this: